pixlie/gitplay/README.md

 - Record/play videos describing the history of a repository with anotations that open different commits/files in `gitPlay` for users to easily follow
 - Store text anotations explaning the history to help onboard developers to new projects
 - Integrate with project management software to overlay tickets with correspond to pull/merge requests (enterprise)

+## Do you wish you try it out?

+- Make sure you have `npm` and `Rust` installed
+- (Fork, if you want) Clone this repository, `git clone git@github.com:brainless/gitplay.git`
+- `cd gitplay`
+- Run `npm install`
+- Run `npm run tauri dev`

+Thank you for checking out this product and I hope you will follow our progress.